yashuyouwaraj/MyPortfolio/README.md

 # Yashu's Portfolio

 A modern, interactive portfolio website inspired by macOS design with smooth GSAP animations, light/dark theme support, and window management system.
+Features beautiful loading animations, synchronized desktop entrance effects, and professional animations throughout.

 ## 🎯 Overview

 This portfolio is built to showcase projects, skills, and achievements in an immersive desktop-like interface.
 The design mimics a macOS operating system with draggable windows, animations, and a responsive dock at the bottom.
 Each window is fully functional with minimize, maximize, and close capabilities.
+The portfolio includes a professional loading screen with progress animation and smooth desktop entrance animations.

 ## ✨ Features

-### Core Features
-- **Desktop-like Interface**: Fully functional window management system similar to macOS
+- **Desktop-like Interface** - Fully functional window management with drag, minimize, maximize, close operations
-- **Dark & Light Modes**: Theme toggle with persistent styling across all components
+- **Dark & Light Modes** - Complete theme support with persistent styling across all components and windows
-- **Smooth Animations**: GSAP-powered animations for window movements, transitions, and hover effects
+- **Professional Animations** - GSAP-powered entrance effects, transitions, and interactive animations
+- **Beautiful Loading Screen** - 4-second animation with progress bar, particles, orbiting rings, and profile icon
-- **Responsive Design**: Optimized for desktop and tablet screens
+- **Responsive Design** - Optimized for desktop and tablet screens
+- **Toggle Windows** - Click navbar items to open/close windows (toggle on second click)
-- **Interactive Dock**: Application launcher with hover scaling effects
+- **Interactive Dock** - Application launcher with hover scaling effects and visual indicators
-- **Draggable Windows**: All windows support drag-and-drop functionality

-### Window Management
-- **Minimize**: Animate windows to dock with smooth scale and opacity transitions
-- **Maximize**: Expand windows to fullscreen with state preservation
-- **Restore**: Bring windows back to original positions and sizes
-- **Close**: Fade-out animation when closing windows
-- **Focus Management**: Bring windows to front on interaction

-### Available Windows
-1. **Portfolio (Finder)** - Browse and view all projects with file system-like navigation
-2. **Articles (Safari)** - Display blog posts and external articles
-3. **Gallery (Photos)** - Image gallery with masonry layout
-4. **Contact** - Social media links and contact information
-5. **Skills (Terminal)** - Tech stack and technology expertise display
-6. **Achievements** - Certifications and publications organized by categories
-7. **Resume** - PDF viewer for resume display
-8. **Text Files** - Project descriptions and details
-9. **Image Viewer** - Preview images with full details

-### Theme System
-- **Light Mode**: Clean, bright interface with light backgrounds
-- **Dark Mode**: Eye-friendly dark interface with slate color palette
-- **Smooth Transitions**: 0.5s transitions between theme changes
-- **Automatic Styling**: All components automatically adapt to theme changes
-- **Background Images**: Custom backgrounds for each theme mode
+- **9+ Functional Windows** - Finder, Safari, Photos, Contact, Terminal, Achievements, Resume, Text, Image viewer

 ## 🛠️ Tech Stack